nidhinmk/AzureAI/ConversationalLM.md

 # Build a Conversational language understanding model

-In this module, we'll learn how to use the service to create a natural language understanding app using Azure Language.
+In this module, we'll learn how to use the Azure service to create a natural language understanding app using Azure Language.
 [Code](/clock-client.py)

 ## Exercise - Create a language understanding model with the Language service